Corvusoft/restbed/documentation/DESIGN.md

 Future Direction
 ----------------

- It is the aim of the core development team to remove ASIO as a dependency due to it tight coupling of IO and EventLoop principles.
+ It is the aim of the core development team to remove ASIO as a dependency due to the tight coupling of IO and Event Loop principles.
 This setup leads to cross contamination of concerns and forces design decisions on dependees.
-The team will present an EventLoop offering superior handling and management of event-reaction task processing in the first quarter of 2017, and integration within Restbed before close of the same year.
+The team will present an event-loop offering superior handling and management of event-reaction task processing in the first quarter of 2017, and integration within Restbed before close of the same year.

  The ContextValue which provides boost::any functionality for Session state shall be replaced by std::any within the C++17 standard in future releases.
 If std::any is not supported a replacement drop-in shall be provided during compile time.